andreypopp/connect-browserify/README.md

       },

       transforms: [coffeeify],        // transforms to use

-      debug: true,                    // see browserify docs
+      debug: true,                    // see browserify docs, other options are
-      insertGlobals: true,            // see browserify docs
+      insertGlobals: true,            // also supported and will be passed to
+                                      // browserify bundle() calll

-      extensions: ['.js', '.coffee'], // experimental option of fork at
+      extensions: ['.js', '.coffee'], // experimental option of a fork of
-                                      // andreypopp/node-browserify,
+                                      // browserify at andreypopp/node-browserify,
                                       // allows to consider non-js files as
                                       // CommonJS modules
       });